appsmithorg/appsmith-docs/website/docs/packages/how-to-guides/use-query-inside-js-module.md

 <!-- vale on -->

-This guide shows how to use database queries within JavaScript modules, enabling efficient data handling and manipulation for applications.
+This guide shows how to use datasource queries and JSObjects within JavaScript modules, enabling efficient data handling and manipulation for applications.

-You can create queries and JS objects specific to this JS module.
-The **Main JS object** represents the JS module code.

 ## Create a package